JellyTitan/Sofle-Pico/README.md

 ## Punchlist before Sofle PR
 - [x] Revise the VIA matrix
 - [x] Update the VIA config - the rotary encoder is malformed: https://www.caniusevia.com/docs/
+- [x] Validate v3.5.2 thermal circuit revisions. (failed - another revision required).
-- [ ] Validate v3.5.3 thermal circuit revisions.
+- [ ] Validate v3.5.3 Schottky power circuit
-- [ ] Switch L/R handedness pins to make left high, because "SPLIT_HAND_PIN_LOW_IS_LEFT" is not yet supported by .json config.
+- [x] Switch L/R handedness pins to make left high, because "SPLIT_HAND_PIN_LOW_IS_LEFT" is not yet supported by .json config.
 (This will save a PR later).
 - [ ] Add jumper & diode jig
+- [ ] The LEDs are 'wiggly' in the holes.
+Refactor with a better fitting hole.
 - [ ] Reconfigure patch bay for easier Cirque trackpad integration
 - [ ] Consider modifying OLED masking to allow for opposite side Cirque tie in.
 - [ ] Move handedness pin away from pin28.
 (There's a clone that has that in a different spot).
-- [ ] Add an additional breakout for 5V pin 1 & GND to allow for Solenoid backplate tie in.
+- [ ] Add an additional breakout for 5V, control, & GND to allow for Solenoid backplate tie in.
 - [ ] refresh Gerbers and update path
 - [ ] Update build guide flashing to include pico 'drag and drop' flashing
 - [ ] Add UF2 files and update relative path in README.